SaminOz/links-library/README.md

 ===============
 Whilst different manners of acheiving the same goal are no doubt plentiful out there, I hope my solution is useful for some and helps keep your site clean and modular.

+A tarball of the latest codeigniter at the time of committing these files with Links Library and all dependencies installed is here in the repository.

 Sam :)